Q-REAL: Towards Realism and Plausibility Evaluation for AI-Generated Content: Q-Real Dataset Construction

 \subsection{Q-Real Bench}

-For evaluating model performance in Q-Real, we construct a benchmark, \textbf{Q-Real Bench}.
-The Q-Real Bench includes 400 images of various types and quality, which are selected from Q-Real Dataset.
-Based on this bench, we evaluate the performance of models in Q-Real from two perspectives: \textbf{ObjectQA} and \textbf{ImageQA}, as shown in Figure~\ref{fig:fine_bench}.
+For evaluating model performance in model performance in fine-grained assessment of AI-generated images along the naturalness and distortion, we construct a benchmark, Q-Real Bench, as shown in Figure~\ref{fig:benchmark}.
+The Q-Real Bench includes 1,000 images of various types and quality, which are selected from Q-Real Dataset.
+Based on this benchmark, we evaluate the performance of models from two perspectives:

-To evaluate the model’s fundamental judgment ability about the realism and plausibility of AI-generated images, the task of \textbf{ObjectQA} requires the model to answer judgment questions regarding the two dimensions about selected key entities from Q-Real dataset.
-Since the ObjectQA task only requires the model to answer Yes or No, we adopt four standard metrics—Accuracy (\textbf{\textit{Acc}}), \textbf{\textit{Precision}}, \textbf{\textit{F1 Score}}, and Area Under the ROC Curve (\textbf{\textit{AUC}}) to comprehensively evaluate the performance of models in this task.
+\textbf{\textit{ObjectQA.}} This task requires the model to answer the objective judgment questions annotated in Q-Real for each entity in an AI-generated image, evaluating its basic ability to assess naturalness and distortion at the entity level.
+Since ObjectQA involves only binary (Yes/No) responses, we adopt four standard metrics—Accuracy (\textit{Acc}), \textit{Precision}, \textit{F1}, and the Area Under the ROC Curve (\textit{AUC})—to comprehensively evaluate performance.

-The task of \textbf{ImageQA} requires the model to perform fine-grained quality analysis on an AI-generated image, including localizing the key entity with bounding boxes and providing reasoning descriptions regarding the realism and plausibility of each entity.
-Considering the most apparent distortion effect in quality assessment, we only assess the model’s grounding and reasoning abilities on low quality regions, ensuring the evaluation targets the most challenging areas.
-This evaluation scheme provides a comprehensive reflection of whether MLLMs can effectively understand the realism and plausibility of AI-generated images.
+\textbf{\textit{ImageQA.}} The ImageQA task requires the model to localize problematic entity regions in the image under the naturalness and distortion dimensions, and provide corresponding descriptions of the issues.

-To evaluate the model' s grounding performance, we adopt two standard metrics: Intersection over Union (\textbf{\textit{IoU}}), \textbf{\textit{Detection Rate}} and \textbf{\textit{AUC}}.
-For computing IoU, we adopt the Hungarian matching algorithm to establish an optimal one-to-one correspondence between predicted and ground-truth entities.
-Specifically, given a set of predicted bounding boxes $\mathcal{P} = \{p_i\}_{i=1}^{N}$ and ground-truth boxes $\mathcal{G} = \{g_j\}_{j=1}^{M}$, we construct a cost matrix $C \in \mathbb{R}^{N \times M}$ based solely on coordinate overlap:
+To evaluate the model's grounding performance, we adopt two standard metrics: Intersection over Union (\textit{IoU}) and \textit{Detection Rate}.
+For computing IoU, we use the Hungarian matching algorithm to establish an optimal one-to-one correspondence between predicted and ground-truth entities.
+Given a set of predicted bounding boxes $\mathcal{P} = \{p_i\}_{i=1}^{N}$ and ground-truth boxes $\mathcal{G} = \{g_j\}_{j=1}^{M}$, we construct a cost matrix $C \in \mathbb{R}^{N \times M}$ based solely on coordinate overlap, and solve for the optimal matching permutation $\pi^*$ as follows:

-To obtain the optimal matching between predicted and ground-truth boxes, we solve this optimization problem: